 Did you receive a job offer or multiple offers?
 That is great news!
 There are useful tools and resources available online to research and evaluate offers.

-Consider the following when contemplating a job offer:
+Consider the following questions:

 - Is the job and company a good fit for you?
 Will it meet your monetary requirements?

-- Is the salary competitive for the geographic region, industry and type of position?
+- Is the salary competitive for the geographic region, industry, and type of position?

-- What about benefits such as opportunities for advancement, professional development, paid time off, flexible working hours?
+- What about benefits such as opportunities for advancement, professional development, paid time off, and flexible working hours?

 - How competitive are positions such as this?

 - Is it the right first job to start your career?

 You should negotiate a salary when you are officially offered the position.
 If you are asked about salary prior to securing the job, politely sidestep the issue until you are confident that they want to hire you.
 Explain that you are open, based upon the position and the overall compensation package.
 Another option is to tell the employer that you would like to know more about the responsibilities and the challenges of the job prior to discussing salary.
 If you are still pressed for a number, present a salary range based on average wage data for the job, industry, and location.

 Do your research